LQR471814/measure-detection-tflite/README.md

 ## measure-detection

-***A measure detection model for typeset scores, based on the TFLite Model Maker***
+***A measure detection model for typeset scores, based on the TFLite Model Maker.
+Inspired by the more general [MeasureDetector](https://github.com/OMR-Research/MeasureDetector) for handwritten and typeset scores.***

-This repository uses the `AudioLabs_v2` you can get it [here](https://github.com/apacha/OMR-Datasets/releases/download/datasets/AudioLabs_v2.zip)
+This repository uses the `AudioLabs_v2` dataset you can get it [here](https://github.com/apacha/OMR-Datasets/releases/download/datasets/AudioLabs_v2.zip)

-This repository was inspired by the more general [MeasureDetector](https://github.com/OMR-Research/MeasureDetector) for handwritten and typeset scores.

 ### training